floholz/goelf/README.md

 4. Click "Refresh Data" to manually update the data
 5. Data automatically refreshes every 5 minutes

+## Data Formats

+The application displays data in the following formats:

+- **Date Format**: DD.MM. (e.g., 17.05.)
+- **Time Format**: hh:mm (e.g., 19:00)

+These formats are applied to the schedule page to provide a consistent and user-friendly display of match dates and times.

 ## Development

 ### Adding New API Endpoints